monsterandy/SEED-Lab-CloudLab-Setup/README.md

   If you prefer other VNC viewers, it is fine.
 Most of them are compatible with one another.

-  Start your VNC viewer program, and type the IP address of the VM, along with the port number, such as `35.236.203.131:5901`.
+  Start your VNC viewer program, and type the host name or IP address of the VM, along with the port number, such as `pc508.emulab.net:5901`.
 Most cloud VMs have two IP addresses; make sure you use the external IP address, not the internal one.
 You will be prompted for password, which is the one you typed when you first run the VNC server.
 If everything is done correctly,